 Ocular Drug Delivery

-Ocular diseases affect one of the most indispensable senses and cause significant impacts to quality of life, particularly in the elderly.
-The delicate structures of the eye require particular care when developing novel therapies.
-Topical eye drops and intraocular injections are two methods that have been employed for decades to deliver therapeutics to the eye.
-However, these two methods have well-recognized limitations in terms of patient compliance, discomfort, risk of infection, and inconvenience, as well as limited therapeutic bioavailability and the need for frequent repeated administration.
+Ocular diseases affect millions worldwide and cause significant impacts on quality of life, particularly in the elderly.
+The delicate tissues and small volume of the eye represent unique challenges and require particular care when developing novel therapies.
+Topical eye drops and intraocular injections have been employed for decades to deliver ocular therapeutics; however, either method has well-recognized limitations including frequently repeated administration, limited therapeutic bioavailability, discomfort, risk of infection, and inconvenience.

-There is an urgent need in clinical ophthalmology for a syringe-deployable intraocular sustained drug delivery device that is highly efficacious for biologically derived therapeutics.
-A drug delivery device capable of sustained release of biological therapeutics over several months can maintain effective therapeutic concentrations and reduce the number of injections, significantly improving ocular therapies.
-One attractive platform for continuous delivery of antibody-based therapeutics is the use of nanoporous materials.
+There is an urgent need in clinical ophthalmology for a syringe-deployable intraocular sustained drug delivery device that is highly efficacious for biologically-derived therapeutics.
+A sustained release device for biologic therapeutics that releases over several months can maintain effective therapeutic concentrations and reduce injection frequency, reducing patient burden, and improving standard-of-care.
+One attractive platform for continuous delivery of biologic therapeutics is the use of nanoporous biodegradable materials.

-We are developing injectable nanoporous devices for long-term drug delivery to the eye.
-Current efforts are directed toward tuning our devices for constant drug release and timely degradation.
-We are also developing micropatterned scaffolds for tissue reconstruction of the retina.
+We are developing miniaturized injectable nanoporous devices for the long-term delivery of biologics to the eye.
+Current efforts are directed toward tuning our devices for constant drug release, stable drug formulation, and timely degradation.

 In collaboration with Bob Bhisitkul, MD, PhD